 Brand24’s four tiers of pricing are designed to appeal to businesses of all sizes so you won’t be overpaying for what you do get.
 With quality data and affordable pricing Brand24 makes social media monitoring reachable and valuable for everyone.

 Plus, they offer a 14 free trial so you can check it out for yourself with just a simple sign up!

-- Premium, $99/mo — Unlimited users, 7 keywords, 5k mentions per month, updated every hour.
-In addition to the analytics and monitoring you get with Plus, you’ll also see your total social media reach and get a view into your “opinion leaders” the people who mention you the most.
+- Team, $99/mo — Unlimited users, 7 keywords, 5k mentions per month, updated every hour.
+In addition to the analytics and monitoring you get with Team, you’ll also see your total social media reach and get a view into your “opinion leaders” the people who mention you the most.
 Data can be exported to an Excel file, and reports can be turned into easy-to-read PDFs.
 Live help is also available at this level, 24/7, by chat, email, or phone.

-- Business, $149/mo - Unlimited users, 12 keywords, 25k mentions per month, updated in real time.
+- Pro, $149/mo - Unlimited users, 12 keywords, 25k mentions per month, updated in real time.
 All of the above, as well as tracking interaction with those mentions and access to a consultant who’ll help you set everything up and provide analysis for the mountains of data you’ll be sifting through.